Ownership of module marks and results

 The University Submission of Work Policy is available for further information.

 The University’s Submission Policy caps the mark of work submitted without an agreed extension, but within 7 days of the deadline, at the pass mark.
 Submission any later than this results in a mark of 0 being awarded for that work.
 It should be noted that this capping applies to the element or component of assessed work which is handed in late, and not necessarily to the mark for the module, as there may be more than one element and/or component of assessment.

 a) The module mark entered into SAP should be the mark calculated using the capped mark for the late work.
 As the capping only applies to the late work, there may well be other components or elements that are not capped, and therefore the module mark is not necessarily capped at the pass mark.

 b) The Policy states that the Board may have regard to the uncapped mark, in the same way as the Conventions allow raw resit marks to be taken into account.
 (UG Examination Convention 59).

 c) In the vast majority of cases it is unlikely that the BoE would want to take account of the uncapped mark, as the University clearly intends that late submissions should, in fairness to other students, be penalised in some way.
 It would be perverse if BoEs routinely undid the intended impact of University policy.

 d) However, where a candidate is borderline, the BoE may wish to take into account the evidence of ability shown by the uncapped mark to support the award of a higher classification.
 It is simply one of a number of factors that the Board may take into account.

-e) Where a candidate has submitted late because of medical or personal problems, this should have been dealt with through the granting of an extension or other PEC adjustment so the discretion to take account of the uncapped mark should not normally be used to take account of such circumstances.
+e) Where a candidate has submitted late because of medical or personal problems, this should have been dealt with through the granting of an extension or other PEC adjustment.
+It follows that additional actions, such as taking account of uncapped marks, should not normally be used in responding to such medical or personal circumstances.

 f) The BoE also has an unfettered right to exercise its discretion and none of the guidance above can limit that discretion.